Removal from the First Direct and other lender panels: Why they do it and how to get reinstated

 • Failure to reapply to be on the First Direct convincing panel

-• Can we appeal if this practice’s application for reinstatement was rejected?
+• Is it possible to find out this practice’s application for reinstatement was turned down?

-• What is the application process to be reinstated onto the First Direct conveyancing panel?
+• What is the application process to revert back onto the First Direct conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking First Direct panel reinstatement is to ensure that your firm is not removed off of the First Direct conveyancing panel in the first place.